Physics-24/Motion1/docs/week10.md

-# Week 10: Apr 4 - Apr 10
+# Week 10: Mar 27 - Apr 2

 <br>

-**The miniquestions for topics 1-3 on this page are due on Monday April 5 at  8am PT**
+**The miniquestions for topics 1-3 on this page are due on Monday March 28 at 8am**

-**The miniquestions for topics 4-5 on this page are due on Wednesday April 7 at  8am PT**
+**The miniquestions for topics 4-5 on this page are due on Wednesday March 30 at 8am**

 <br>